-3. This shelf stores zoo animals and safari animals.
+3. Zoo animals and safari animals shelf

 As you can see, we use plastic toys with batteries and lights.
 Every parents use different methods of how we raise our child.
-After all, as I mentioned earlier its not about the materials its “our journey of learning”.
+After all, as I mentioned earlier its not about the materials its “our journey and method of learning”.